maiho24/UKB_Processor/README.md

 # UKB Processor

 A Python tool for processing UK Biobank data files, with a focus on efficient data conversion and field extraction.
+This tool facilitates a two-step pipeline:

+1. **Convert CSV files to Parquet format**: Ensures fast data loading and efficient storage.
+2. **Extract specific fields**: Allows flexible extraction of relevant data from Parquet files, with options for filtering, handling empty rows, and selecting specific instances.

 ## Deprecation Notice
 **Important**: With the introduction of the UK Biobank Research Analysis Platform (RAP), which provides native tools for data analysis and management, this package is no longer officially supported.
 We recommend using the RAP for working with UK Biobank data whenever possible.
 This package remains available for legacy purposes and offline workflows.